dhanrajdadhich78/finaura/README.md

 network.
 For developing a web application, the REST API provides a useful layer of language-neutral abstraction.

-To create the REST API, navigate to the `blockchain-bank` directory and run the following command (enter `admin@blockchain-bank` as the card name):
+To create the REST API, navigate to the `finaura` directory and run the following command (enter `admin@finaura` as the card name):

 ```
 composer-rest-server